Reviewed by – Dr. Satish Reddy

 - In case you feel any difficulty or unease, please discontinue the exercises and take the assistance of a locally available physiotherapist.

-Quad Sets Exercise
+Quad Sets Exercise for Knee Pain

 - Put a pillow or some towel wrap below your knee.